blvckjoy/github-bio/README.md

 -  Fetch and display GitHub user profiles.
 -  Show user avatar, name, and bio.
 -  Format followers and following counts for better readability.
+-  Responsive design for a better user experience.

 ## Technologies Used